-- be recorded on the corporate registers - be physically protected from security threats and environmental hazard - have a named custodian who will be responsible for the security of that asset - 5.4 User Access Controls: Access to ICT equipment, systems and information will be restricted to authorised users who have a business need to access the information. - 5.5 Computer and Network Procedures: Management of computers and networks will be controlled by standard procedures. - 5.6 Security Incidents: All security incidents are to be reported to the ITS Security Manager or the IGM.
-All security incidents will be investigated to establish their cause, operational impact, and business outcome. - In the event of a suspected or actual security breach the SIRO may, after with the relevant senior staff, authorise action to remove or restrict access to systems, facilities and information or anything else deemed reasonable to secure information. - 5.7 Protection from Malicious Software: The PCC will use software countermeasures and management procedures to protect itself against the threat of malicious software.
-Users must not install software on computing assets without approval. - 5.8 Removable Media: Removable media must be approved for use, and encrypted and fully virus checked before being used on ICT equipment. - 5.9 Accreditation of Information Systems: All new information systems, applications and networks must be compliant with organisational requirements and include a security policy and plan that is agreed by the PDG or, if unavailable, the relevant Director before they commence operation. - 5.10 System Change Control: Changes to information systems, applications or networks must be reviewed and agreed with the appointed IAO and the SIRO/Data Guardian. - 5.11 Intellectual Property Rights: The PCC will ensure that all information products are properly licensed and approved by ITS.
-Staff must not install software on computing assets. - 5.12 Business Continuity and Disaster Recovery Plans: The PCC will ensure that business continuity and disaster recovery plans are produced for all critical information, applications, systems and networks. - 5.13 Reporting: The IGM and the Head of Development and Corporate Services will keep the SIRO/Data Guardian and SMT informed of the information security status by means of annual reports.
+- be recorded on the corporate registers - be physically protected from security threats and environmental hazard - have a named custodian who will be responsible for the security of that asset - 5.4 User Access Controls: Access to ICT equipment, systems and information will be restricted to authorised users who have a business need to access the information. - 5.5 Computer and Network Procedures: Management of computers and networks will be delivered by the BSO under the terms of an SLA with NIMDTA, which provides for the following:. - 5.6 Security Incidents: All security incidents are to be reported to the ITS Security Manager or the IGM.
+All security incidents will be investigated to establish their cause, operational impact, and business outcome. - In the event of a suspected or actual security breach the SIRO may, after with the relevant senior staff, authorise action to remove or restrict access to systems, facilities and information or anything else deemed reasonable to secure information. - 5.7 Protection from Malicious Software: The BSO will use software to protect its network against the threat of malicious software.
+Users must not install software on computing assets without approval. - 5.8 Removable Media: Removable media must be approved for use, and encrypted and fully virus checked before being used on ICT equipment. - 5.9 Accreditation of Information Systems: All new information systems, applications and networks must be compliant with organisational requirements and include a security policy and plan that is agreed by the PDG or, if unavailable, the relevant Head of Department before they commence operation.

+- 5.10 System Change Control: Changes to information systems, applications or networks must be reviewed and agreed with the appointed IAO and the SIRO/Data Guardian. - 5.11 Intellectual Property Rights: The BSO will ensure that all information products are properly licensed and approved by ITS.
+Staff must not install software on computing assets. - 5.12 Business Continuity and Disaster Recovery Plans: The BSO will ensure that business continuity and disaster recovery plans are produced for all critical information, applications, systems and networks. - 5.13 Reporting: The BSO will keep the SIRO informed of the information security status by means of annual reports.
+These will be presented to the Business Support Committee within NIMDTA.